Communication-Enhanced Tutoring for Efficient Decentralized Multi-Agent Reinforcement Learning

 \subsection{Experimental setting}

-We borrow the basic settings from NA2Q \cite{2023liu+2} and extend their code with the implementation of \ours{} and MAIC.
-The algorithms are trained using the Double Q-Learning \cite{doubleqn} algorithm.
-Each experiment is run for a fixed number of training episode steps -- 2.5 million for \verb|2c_vs_64zg|, \verb|5m_vs_6m|, \verb|MMM2|, \verb|27m_vs_30m| environments and 7.5 million for \verb|6h_vs_8z|, \verb|3s5z_vs_3s6z| environments, interleaved with test episodes every 2000 steps.
-Each experiment is repeated for seeds $1,\dots, 5$.
-We report the average percentage of wins (and standard deviations in the Appendix) in test games.
+We use QMIX \citep{2018rashid+5} as the mixing network.
+We adopt the basic settings from NA$^2$Q \citep{2023liu+2} and extend their codebase by integrating the original implementations of MAIC, MASIA, and CADP and by implementing \ourcom{} and \ourall{}.
+The algorithms are trained using the Double DQN \citep{doubleqn} algorithm, with \ourall{} target correction using the adjustment described in the Method section.
+Each experiment is run for a fixed number of training episode steps -- 2.0 million for Level-Based Foraging \citep{papoudakis2021foraging} (results presented in the Appendix) and Hallway, 2.5 million for simpler SMAC and SMACv2 environments, and 7.5 million for the hardest SMAC and SMACv2 environments, interleaved with 32 test episodes every 10000 steps.
+Each experiment is repeated for 5 seeds.
+We report the average percentage of wins in test games, along with the standard deviations on the plots.
+Curves are smoothed as in the NA$^2$Q repository \citep{2023liu+2}.
+We provide interquantile mean plots, a final win rate table, and details of hyperparameter settings and experimental setup in the Appendix.

-All hyperparameters not strictly related to the communication algorithm are shared between maps, algorithms, and mixers and are presented in Table~\ref{tab:basic:settings}.